nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/open_tools_module.md

 * Lesson 2: Tools for Open Data
 * Lesson 3: Tools for Open Software
 * Lesson 4: Tools for Open Results
-* Lesson 5: Community Stories - Open Tools
+* Lesson 5: Community Stories, Resources and Policy

 ## Suggested Resources
 *Interested in exploring Tools & Resources for Open Science while we develop the module?
 Here are some resources to get you started:*